JNRowe/vim-configs/vimrc.d/index.rst

 With the notable exception of ``dein`` configuration, this directory is for configuring :command:`vim`’s built-in functionality.
-The ``dein`` configuration is here because it needs to be read before :doc:`../localcfg/index` can be used.
+The ``dein`` configuration is here because it needs to be read before :doc:`localcfg settings
+<../localcfg/index>` can be used.

 Contents
 --------